Skip Navigation Link weather.gov

 Return to Area Map

-Upstream Gauge - near Cordell Upstream Gauge Downstream Gauge Downstream Gauge - at Anadarko
+Upstream Gauge - near Clinton Upstream Gauge Downstream Gauge Downstream Gauge - at Anadarko

 Flood Categories (in feet)